hydro-jules/f2py-experiments/2_fib_array_datatype/README.md

 ## Experimenting with the different datatypes for Fortran subroutine array arguments

-To experiment with the behaviour of `f2py` with mismatch in datatypes between Python and Fortran arrays, the following Fortran subroutine based on the Fibonacci series example will be used (identical to the one used in section 5a of the [first experiment](../1_fib_array_intent)):
+To experiment with the behaviour of `f2py` when there exists mismatches in datatypes between Python and Fortran arrays, the following Fortran subroutine is used (identical to the one used in section 5a of the [first experiment](../1_fib_array_intent)):

 ```fortran
 ! file: fib.f90